sybert1ger/frc-programming/courses/ELT1130/1-Robots/1-Principles.md

 ### Allow for modifications
 The third principle is useful - but not when you can't make modifications.
 There's always a possibility that you will need to change things.
 If you make that process difficult or impossible, you'll be bound to your bad design.
 You won't have the foresight to see a lot of problems you'll face, but you *will* have the foresight to see that you might need to change things.

 So, what's important here?
-Most of this page can be summarized as **design is crucial**.
+Most of this page can be summarized as "**design is crucial**".
 Nothing will ever be more important than a robot's design.
 You can use the best material, strategy, program, electronics and prototypes, but without a unifying and good design, you get nowhere.